When people discuss “fat stem cells” they usually mean “stromal vascular fraction” or SVF.

 Looking ahead on stromal vascular fraction

-Overall, I believe that cellular medicine products from fat have real potential, but haven’t been proven safe and effective for particular applications in rigorous clinical trials.
+Overall, I believe that cellular medicine products from fat have real potential, but they haven’t been proven safe and effective for particular applications in rigorous clinical trials.
+Nonetheless many clinics are selling unproven and non-FDA compliant SVF and other stromal vascular fraction therapy.